mxxk/tidbits/docker.md

 Without `tty: true`, the `bash` entrypoint does not exit gracefully and ignores SIGTERM.

-## Prevent Docker Compose From Creating Default Networks
+## Prevent Docker Compose From Creating Default Network

 By default, Docker Compose creates a default network for the project: